SAP-samples/abap-platform-rap-workshops/rap1xx/rap121/exercises/ex01/README.md

       <img src="images/p12b.png" alt="preview UI service mit demo data" width="70%">

    3. Play around with the application to familiarize yourself.

       Generic CRUD operations are available out of the box since a managed RAP BO has been generated.

+      You can now adjust your generated services, e.g. by adjusting the UI semantic in the CDS metadata extensions, enriching the projected model with value helps and additional elements.

 </details>